hashicorp/terraform-provider-azurerm/website/docs/r/iothub.html.markdown

 ~> **NOTE:** Fallback route can be defined either directly on the `azurerm_iothub` resource, or using the `azurerm_iothub_fallback_route` resource - but the two cannot be used together.
 If both are used against the same IoTHub, spurious changes will occur.

+~> **NOTE:** File Upload can be defined either directly on the `azurerm_iothub` resource, or using the `azurerm_iothub_file_upload` resource - but the two cannot be used together.
+If both are used against the same IoTHub, spurious changes will occur.

 ## Example Usage

 ```hcl